 Design science focuses on the utility of the artifact (Alan Hevner, 2004), but in this study it should also be considered to be evaluated for its fitness to survive and adapt within the industry environment as suggested by T. GRANDON GILL (2013).

-The results of the evaluation will either suggest a redesign of the artifact, therefor additional research needs to be done on why this artifact was not successful or move on the conclusion phase of the process model.
+The results of the evaluation will either suggest a redesign of the artifact, therefor additional research is needed on why this artifact was not successful or move on the conclusion phase of the process model.

 In this study, the web application will be evaluated by the suggestions made by the project manager that was interviewed in the suggestion phase.
 The feedback will be used to improve the artifact.